JordyAaldering/rapl-energy/README.md

 This project is very much still a work in progress, and is mainly intended for internal use.
 However I share it here should it be useful to anyone.

-The library is simple enough however that it might be better to just copy-past it...
-Likely there will still be many breaking changes, so be warned.

 ## RAPL permissions

 Reading RAPL requires elevated permissions.